swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

   [formatsketch]: https://gist.github.com/brentdax/c3f9dc7c03a34c979e5e363826c2e19d

-The point is not to propose this design, but rather to show that what we *do* propose has the flexibility to accommodate many formatting designs.
+We show this example not to propose this design, but rather to demonstrate that what we *are* proposing here has the flexibility to accommodate many formatting designs.
 We leave the precise design of such a feature to future proposals and community-led projects.

-We also believe that initializers are an adequate solution for the code-generation use case, where you don't want the flexibility of a general-purpose formatting system:
+We also believe that, even without any additional formatting features, initializers are an adequate solution for the code-generation use case, where you don't want the flexibility of a general-purpose formatting system:

 ```swift
 extension SQLStatement {